jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 Dear Sir/Ma'am,

-I already resigned from my current job so please don't be alarmed about this "open application letter" thing (I, kind of, already have permission from my current employer to do this).
-I promise that, when I get hired at your company, I will not be sending "open application letters" to other companies while I'm still employed at your company. :smile:
+I already resigned from my current job so please don't be alarmed about this "open application letter" thing.
+I promise that, when I get hired at your company, I will not be sending open application letters to other companies while I'm still employed at your company. :smile:

-My purpose for this open application letter is to make it easy for me to apply for jobs, and to make it easy for recruiters to determine if my current skillset matches with what their team need.
+My purpose for this open application letter is to make it easy for me to apply for jobs, and to make it easy for recruiters to determine if my current skillset matches with what their team currently needs.

-I'm Jeremiah
+I'm Jeremiah Flaga, also known as Jboy.
+I am a programmer for about five years already.

-I am available for the following positions:
+I am available for the following roles:

 .NET Programmer
 Design Partner